Jonathan Edwards (musician): Career

-In 2001, Edwards celebrated thirty years of "Sunshine" with a First Annual Farewell Tour with Kenny White on piano.
+In 2001, Edwards celebrated 30 years of "Sunshine" with a First Annual Farewell Tour with Kenny White on piano.
 In the 2000s, Edwards narrated and performed in a travel series for Media Artists entitled Cruising America's Waterways, which was purchased by PBS.
 Media Artists also released a companion album.
 Edwards participated in a second series, which started running on PBS-TV stations in May 2004.

 In 2008, Edwards appeared in the romantic comedy film The Golden Boys, starring Bruce Dern, David Carradine, Charles Durning, Mariel Hemingway, and Rip Torn.
 Set in Cape Cod in 1905, the film featured Edwards in the role of Reverend Perley.
 In addition to acting, Edwards scored the film.

-He continues to tour.
 In the fall of 2012, he appeared with Michael Martin Murphey in a series of concerts throughout New England.

-Jonathan continues to tour both solo and with band members Tom Snow, Rick Brodsky, Rob Duquette and Joe K. Walsh.
+He continues to tour both solo and with band members Tom Snow, Rick Brodsky, Rob Duquette and Joe K. Walsh.